Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance

-Choosing the division with the least width without zeros in the distribution of the expected signal allows one to obtain the upper limit with coverage slightly smaller than requested, as indicated by the horizontal solid line at the upper plot in Fig. \ref{Bayes_center_mod_geny_anay_11}.
-Some small lack of the coverage is deemed to be tolerable.
+Choosing the division with the least width without zeros in the distribution of the expected signal allows one to obtain the upper limit with coverage slightly smaller than requested, as indicated by the horizontal solid lines in the upper plots in Fig. \ref{Bayes_center_mod_geny_anay_11}.
+Some small lack of coverage is deemed to be tolerable.

-The fall of the average upper limit, as seen at the medium plot, is not significant, from $\approx 2.8$ for 3 channels to $\approx 2.6$ for 30 channels.

-One more argument for this method is that it seems to be little probable that one will ever have zero or close to zero content in a channel of the expected-signal distribution.
+It seems unlikely that one will ever have zero or close to zero content in a channel of the expected-signal distribution.
 This problem is more probable for the expected background.

+The exchange of the priors affect less on the lower limit in the case of the uncertain expected signal, but it still affects strongly on the upper limit.

-When both uncertainties of expected background and signal are switched on, the behavior of all characteristics for the test example studied is qualitatively the same as for the case with the background uncertainty only.
-In particular, the upper limit covers for all fixed divisions.
-Obviously, at this set of parameters the uncertainty of the expected background and its treatment with the safe priors affects the results stronger than the uncertainty of the expected signal and its similar treatment does.
+When both uncertainties of expected background and signal are switched on, the behavior of all characteristics for the test example studied is qualitatively the same as for the case only with the background uncertainty.